QoS Provider¶

 (void) argv;

-// foo_provider will contains:
+// foo_provider will contain:

 // qos1_lib::foo_profile READER